-My name is Eleanor, I am a qualified psychotherapist and counsellor from London, England.
+My name is Eleanor, I am a UK qualified psychotherapist and counsellor from London, now here, working in Florence, Italy.

 I hold an MA and Advanced Diploma in Integrative Psychotherapy and Counselling, awarded by the Minster Centre and Middlesex University in 2008.